mokdevel/DarcMods/DarcMissions/docs/FAQ.md

 # FAQ

 ## General
-### Suddenly the mod stopped working/generates errors/behaves oddly/..
+### Q: Suddenly the mod stopped working/generates errors/behaves oddly/..
 It's possible there was an update and the json files are not compatible with the new version.
+Backup your current ones and then delete the old confs.
+New ones will be created at startup.

+### Q: Missions are not spawning
+Most likely an update changed the jsons which are not compatible anymore.
 Backup your current ones and then delete the old confs.
 New ones will be created at startup.

 ## Configuration related
 ### Q: Where are the configuration json files